 During March 2013, SFU students voted in a Student Society referendum in favour of continuing the U-Pass BC Program.
-As a result, the U-Pass BC term fee will be the following:
+As a result, the U-Pass BC fee for each term will be the following:

 If you are enrolled in 2014 Spring courses and meet the requirements to be eligible for the U-Pass BC program, then the U-Pass BC term fee will be assessed to your SFU financial account.